oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Token Storage in the Browser {#token-storage}
 ============================

-When a browser-based application handles tokens directly, it becomes responsible for ephemerally or persistently storing tokens.
-As a consequence, the application needs to decide how to manage tokens (e.g., in-memory vs persistent storage), and which steps to take to further isolate tokens from the main application code.
+When a browser-based application handles OAuth access tokens or refresh tokens directly, it becomes responsible for ephemerally or persistently storing the tokens.
+As a consequence, the application needs to decide how to manage the tokens (e.g., in-memory vs persistent storage), and which steps to take to further isolate the tokens from the main application code.
 This section discusses a few different storage mechanisms and their properties.
+These recommendations take into account the unique properties of OAuth tokens, some of which may overlap with general browser security recommendations.

 When discussing the security properties of browser-based token storage solutions, it is important to understand the attacker's capabilities when they compromise a browser-based application.
 Similar to previous discussions, two main attack scenarios should be taken into account: